Saint Paul Insider: Bick and Cynthia Smith

 What is your insider secret?

 Cynthia: Saint Paul is not just for summer.
-You can come up here in the winter when the river is frozen and there's lots of beautiful things to see.
+You can come up here in the winter when the river is frozen and there are lots of beautiful things to see.
 At the Covington Inn, they have one room that is at the water line—you're looking out your porthole and there's the frozen river right at the level of the window, which is so cool.
 I’m also amazed at the number of people that come here to the Wabasha Street Caves and go, “I’ve lived in Saint Paul my whole life and I didn't know this was here.”
 The caves have the reputation of being one of the top three most haunted sites in Saint Paul—there’s a tour called the “Lost Souls Tour” on the last Sunday of every month.
 We turn the lights down low, light candles and do an hour of nothing but ghost stories of the caves.
 It ends with a slide show of ghosts captured by the camera inside the caves.
 People say, “I had no idea that Saint Paul has so many ghosts.”

 Bick: If you’re looking for a place with characters, Saint Paul has it.